sfarajli/farajli.net/posts/nophone.md

 computer OSes care about the users while phones are trying to keep you under control.
-It is also worth mentioning that I am not talking about the pure open source Android project, I am talking about Android, on which companies put a load of garbage to make it more "benefitial" for the company.
+It is also worth mentioning that I am not talking about the pure open source Android project, I am talking about Android, on which companies put a load of garbage to make it more "beneficial" for the company.

 With iPhones, it's the same thing except it is even worse, it should be obvious why, apple! the single worst company